-Question: I am looking for the long wooden strip of wood that fastens to the inside of the fancy finished wood bed railing that connects head and foot board together.
+Question: I am looking for the long wooden strip of wood that fastens to the inside of the fancy finished wood bed railing that connects the head and footboard.
 Do you have or sell this?
 If not, can you tell me how to fix it?

-If you do not want to mess around with fixing them yourself or hiring someone else to fix them then a replacement of the rails may be your best solution.
-This process is simple and requires only a couple quick things to check.
+If you do not want to mess around with fixing them yourself or hiring someone else to fix them, replacing the rails maybe your best solution.
+This process is simple and requires only a couple of quick things to check.
 Many stores like STL Beds offer replacement steel frames like our F71002 that fits King and Queen or our F71001 which fits Twin and Full sizes beds.
-Both are easy and straight forward and will get the job done.
+Both are straightforward and will get the job done.

-Next using wood working glue clamp the new strip into place.
-Once dry screw you lip into place making sure that the screws are long enough to secure the lip, but not so long as to damage the finished side of your side rails.
+Next using woodworking glue clamp the new strip into place.
+Once dry screw your lip into place making sure that the screws are long enough to secure the lip, but not so long as to damage the finished side of your side rails.

 In most cases, the answer is no.

 We highly recommend replacing the wood slats with steel slats.
 Steel slats that work best are those made in 1 ¼ or 1 ½ angle iron made from recycled railroad steel.
 This type of steel is high carbon and is very hard to cut, bend, or drill through making it the perfect type of steel for this kind of application.

 No more bowing, warping, cracking, splitting, or breaking.
 Steel center support slats rest on your wooden lip like wooden bed slats and fasten securely with wood screws.
 A minimum of one crossbar at the head, foot, and middle is recommended with at least 1 center support leg on each one.
 NOTE: You must know the measurement from the floor to the top of the wooden lip before purchasing to assure the proper height of your new center support system.